Bhargavacharanreddy/Basics-Of-HTML/README.md

-# HTML-basics
+# Basics Of HTML
-contains all the basic tags of the HTML
+ Contains Basic things created using HTML tag and elements.